-3.4.2 Method-local subroutine approach
+2.4.2 Method-local subroutine approach

 The only way of performing method calls on the JVM is by using the invoke series of instructions, and returns performed using the return of instructions [JVMSpec].
-The method invocation instructions take their arguments (including the object on which the method is invoked for instance methods, which in a way can be considered the first argument) on the stack and automatically store the arguments in the method local variables before transferring control to the first instruction in the method body.
+The method invocation instructions take their arguments (including the object on which the method is invoked for instance methods, in a way it can be considered the first argument) on the stack and automatically store the arguments in the method local variables.
 The call convention of the JVM is thus, in a sense, fixed and there is no way to directly manipulate stack frames.
-It is not possible to perform a goto to another method nor is it possible to assign to another methods local variables since they are associated with the current frame, which is created every time a method is invoked [JVMSpec] (§3.6).
+It is not possible to perform a goto to another method nor is it possible to assign to a methods local variables since they are associated with the current frame, which is created every time a method is invoked [JVMSpec] (§3.6).

 To escape this call convention imposed by the JVM functions could be implemented as subroutines all within one method and defining a new function call convention, using the operand stack of the current frame, for these subroutines.
 The JVM comes with three instructions, jsr <label>, jsr_w <label> and ret <local variable>, that in conjunction can be used to implement subroutines.
-Since this calling convention is done on the JVM operand stack direct stack manipulation would be possible, and for all tail-calls gotos could be issued, like in the example of section 2.3.3 (p.
-17).
+Since this calling convention is done on the operand stack direct stack manipulation would be possible, and for all tail-calls gotos could be issued (like in the example of section 1.3.3 (p.
+4)).

-This is however not possible on a modern and standards-compliant JVM implementation since the subroutine instructions can not be used in a truly recursive manner, since the verifier forbids it [JVMSpec] (§4.8.2).
-In the specification for the new java standard, Java SE 7, jsr, jsr_w and ret have been deprecated altogether (not without backwards compatibility for code compiled conforming to an older version) [JVMSpec SE 7] (§4.10.2.5).
-However this may be a useful, if non-portable technique, given that there are a handful of JVM implementations that seem to blatantly disregard this part of the specification6.
+This is however not possible on a modern and standards-compliant JVM implementation since the subroutine instructions can not be used in a truly recursive manner, since the verifier forbids it14 [JVMSpec] (§4.8.2).
+In the specification for the new java standard, Java SE 7, it has been deprecated altogether (not without backwards compatability for code compiled using an older version) [JVMSpec SE 7] (§4.10.2.5).
+However this may be a useful, if non-portable technique, given that there are a handful of JVM implementations that seem to blatantly disregard this part of the specification15.

-3.4.3 Trampolines
+2.4.3 Trampolines